cmusphinx/cmusphinx.github.io/_posts/2022-08-04-sphinxtrain-librispeech.md

         dhdaines/sphinxtrain run

 This should take about 2 hours including decoding.
-You should obtain a word error rate of around 20%, which, it should be said, is pretty terrible.
+You should obtain a word error rate of approximately 18.5%, which, it should be said, is pretty terrible.
 For comparison, a [Kaldi baseline](https://github.com/kaldi-asr/kaldi/blob/master/egs/librispeech/s5/RESULTS) with this training set and language model gives 11.69%, the best Kaldi system with this language model (but trained on the full 960 hours of